SKOWisp/MettatonV3/README.md

 # MettatonV3
- Hopefully a better verion of the Mettaton Discord bot.
+ Hopefully a better version of the Mettaton Discord bot.